-Pumpkin is a high nutrient-dense food.
-Pumpkin can help to decrease the risk of audacity & avoid diabetes.
+Pumpkin is a highly nutrient-dense food.
+Pumpkins can help to decrease the risk of audacity & avoid diabetes.
 Pumpkin is also good for a healthy heart.
-Vitamin C, potassium, fiber nutrients are also contained in pumpkin.
+Vitamin C, potassium, and fiber nutrients are also contained in pumpkin.
 Let’s check all the nutrients that are good for rabbits one by one.

 Pumpkin is high in vitamins and minerals while being low in calories.
 It’s also a great source of beta-carotene, a carotenoid that your body converts into vitamin A. Pumpkin contains the antioxidants, alpha-carotene, beta-carotene, beta-cryptoxanthin, and many others, which may protect your cells against damage by free radicals.Ryan Raman, MS, RD

 Pumpkin is a good source of beta carotene: Beta carotene is one of the best antioxidants that are given by orange vegetables.
 It helps your rabbits to reduce the probability of cancer risk, protects them from heart disease & reduces muscular degeneration.

 Decreases the risk of obesity: Pumpkin is also rich in fiber & which helps your rabbits to keep feeling fuller.1 cup of pumpkin contains 2.7 g of fiber.
 It helps to keep a healthy digestive system.

 Increase sharp vision for rabbits.
 Pumpkins are rich in beta-carotene which gives orange color.
 And it’s converted to vitamin A in the rabbit’s body.
 Vitamin A is an essential need for rabbits to keep good eyesight.
 Pumpkin also contains lutein and zeaxanthin which helps to prevent muscular degeneration.